 The more people and firms use Python; the more resources are created or developed around it.
 The programming language is also the go-to option for developers working on complex tasks without experiencing any coding problems.

-Now that we've gotten this out of the way by providing answers to questions such as 'What is Python language?' and 'What is Python used for?'
+Now that we’ve gotten this out of the way by providing answers to questions such as ‘What is Python language?’ and ‘What is this used for?’

-Let's find out why Python is the preferred language or best suited for Machine Learning.
+Let’s find out why it is the preferred language or best suited for Machine Learning.